 (c) Officer's Certificates.
-Any certificate signed by any officer of the Company or any of its Subsidiaries delivered to the Global Coordinator, the U.S. Representatives or to counsel for the U.S. Underwriters shall be deemed a representation and warranty by the Company to each U.S. Underwriter as to the matters covered thereby; and any certificate signed by or on behalf of any Selling Shareholder as such or such Selling Shareholder's Attorney-in-Fact and delivered to the U.S. Representatives or to counsel for the U.S. Underwriters pursuant to the terms of this Agreement shall be deemed a representation and warranty by such Selling Shareholder, as the case may be, to the U.S. Underwriters as to the matters covered thereby.
+Any certificate signed by any officer of the Company or any of its Subsidiaries delivered to the Global Coordinator, the U.S. Representatives or to counsel for the U.S. Underwriters shall be deemed a representation and warranty by the Company to each U.S. Underwriter as to the matters covered thereby; and any certificate signed by or on behalf of any Selling Shareholder as such and delivered to the U.S. Representatives or to counsel for the U.S. Underwriters pursuant to the terms of this Agreement shall be deemed a representation and warranty by such Selling Shareholder, as the case may be, to the U.S. Underwriters as to the matters covered thereby.